pulp/pulp-demo/README.md

 The kickstart file for partitioning is attached `anaconda-ks.cfg`

 **You have unallocated space on the Volume Group.
-Grow it for whichever filesystem may need it later.**
+Grow whichever filesystem may need it later.**

 ## Make the machine manageable by Ansible